grafana/tempo/docs/sources/tempo/traceql/metrics-queries.md

 : Returns the minimum value of matching spans values per time interval (see the `step` API parameter)

 `max_over_time`
-: Returns the minimum value of matching spans values per time interval (see the `step` API parameter)
+: Returns the maximum value of matching spans values per time interval (see the `step` API parameter)

 `quantile_over_time`
 : The quantile of the values in the specified interval